cpfaff/Open-Science-Thesis/README.md

 \end{document}
 ```

-You can change the titlepage layout to one of four predefined styles via a
+You can change the title-page layout to one of four predefined styles via a
 class option:

 ```
 \documentclass[titlepagetheme=vertical]{open_science_thesis}
 ```

-Some of the titlepage have additional fields or setter commands associated with
+Some of the title-page have additional fields or setter commands associated with
 them which are listed along with the layout theme examples below.

 - vertical